-- i) Verbal reprimand from a member of staff; - ii) The award of a College Concern for disciplinary purposes1 typically for any behaviour that causes concern on any level whether, for example, of an academic, wellbeing or organisational nature.
+- i) Verbal reprimand from a member of staff; - ii) The award of a College Concern for disciplinary purposes typically for any behaviour that causes concern on any level whether, for example, of an academic, wellbeing or organisational nature.
 The pupil should be aware that a Concern has been logged and details shared with the pupil's tutor, HM, HoY, HoD (if of an academic nature) and parents; - iii) Repeating unsatisfactory work until it meets the required standard; - iv) Detention typically where the infringement is self-harmful or harmful to others or otherwise impacts on the wellbeing of others.
-Details shared with the pupil's tutor, HM, HoY and parents; - v) Academic Keep In typically for academic dishonesty or where a pupil has missed an important deadline for academic work; - vi) Withdrawal of privileges typically where such privileges have been abused - vii) Confiscation of property that is being used inappropriately or without consideration what items may be confiscated and how those items should be dealt with is set out in Annex 2 (Confiscation) of this policy; - viii) Regular reporting to a member of staff for reflective discussions ("Reports"): including academic performance reporting, early morning reporting, scheduled uniform and other behaviour checks, or being identified for behaviour monitoring; - ix) Withdrawal from a lesson, school trip, team event or other activity organised or facilitated by the College; or - x) In the case of a behaviour falling within category A of the Substance Misuse Policy, the sanctions set out therein.
+Details shared with the pupil's tutor, HM, HoY and parents; - v) Academic Keep In typically for academic dishonesty or where a pupil has missed an important deadline for academic work; - vi) Behavioural Keep In typically for harmful behaviour which does not meet the threshold for a detention; - vii) Withdrawal of privileges typically where such privileges have been abused; - viii) Confiscation of property that is being used inappropriately or without consideration what items may be confiscated and how those items should be dealt with is set out in Annex 2 (Confiscation) of this policy; - ix) Regular reporting to a member of staff for reflective discussions ("Reports"): including academic performance reporting, early morning reporting, scheduled uniform, and other behaviour checks, or being identified for behaviour monitoring; - x) Withdrawal from a lesson, school trip, team event or other activity organised or facilitated by the College; or - xi) In the case of a behaviour falling within category A of the Substance Misuse Policy, the sanctions set out therein.